2013–14 New Zealand Breakers season

 The 2013–14 NBL season was the 11th season of the New Zealand Breakers in the NBL.
 Winning the 2012–13 season, they were the defending champions for the third season in a row.
+Despite success in the previous three seasons, the departure of coach Andrej Lemanis during the off-season, coupled with the loss of key players, the Breakers failed to return to the playoffs, staying mid-table for most of the season and finishing in seventh of eight teams.